interuss/dss/CONTRIBUTING.md

 Given the critical nature of the content of this repository, contributions require careful review.
 To ensure that large contributions don't have a negative impact on the quality of the reviews, the following steps help ensure your contribution gets merged progressively, maximizing knowledge sharing between contributors and committers.

 #### Initial discussion
-Get in touch with an [InterUSS committer](https://github.com/interuss/tsc/blob/main/CONTRIBUTING.md#committers) so they know what to expect and can provide early feedback and guidance.
+Get in touch with an [InterUSS committer](https://github.com/interuss/tsc/blob/main/CONTRIBUTING.md#committers) using the [mailing list](https://github.com/interuss/tsc#mailing-list) or [Slack](https://github.com/interuss/tsc#slack) so they know what to expect and can provide early feedback and guidance.

 #### Design document
 Following the initial discussion, the next step will be to create a design document that provides a detailed description of the contribution and outlines clearly how it will integrate and interact with the existing components.
 The expected content of this design document includes a narrative, overall architecture description, sequence diagrams, and test plans.
 If applicable, based on the advice of an [InterUSS committer](https://github.com/interuss/tsc/blob/main/CONTRIBUTING.md#committers), this material should be submitted as a PR to the repository in a DESIGN.md file or design directory.